Parameterized Algorithms for Locally Minimal Defensive Alliance: FPT algorithm for Locally Minimal Defensive Alliance parameterized by

-By the above claim, we know if $\Delta(G)\geq f(k)$ where $f(k)$ is a large computable function, then we have a locally minimal defensive alliance of size at least $k$.
-Thus we can assume $\Delta(G)\leq f(k)$.
-By Lemma \ref{diameter}, if $diam(G) \geq 2(k^2+2k)$, then $G$ has a locally minimal defensive alliance of size at least $k$.
-So we assume $diam(G) < 2(k^2+2k)$.
-Therefore the number of vertices in $G$ is at most ${f(k)}^{2k^2+4k}$.
-This completes the proof of Theorem \ref{f(k)}.
+By the above claim, we know if $\Delta(G)\geq f_0(k)$ where $f_0(k)$ is a large computable function, then we have a locally minimal defensive alliance of size at least $k$.
+Thus we can assume $\Delta(G)\leq f_0(k)$.
+As $G$ has diameter at most $8k$ and $\Delta(G)\leq f_0(k)$, $G$ admits a kernel of size at most $f_0(k)^{8k}$.
+This completes the proof of Theorem \ref{f(k)}. \\\\ For the sake of completeness, we note that having $f_0(k)$ at least $k^{{k}^{\mathcal{O}(k)}}$ is enough to make the argument work in the above proof.
+In the following section, we improve this function $f_0(k)$ when restricted to some special graph classes.